 - Know your state and local building codes.
 One of the biggest concerns we hear from clients is that their current steps aren’t safe.
 Steps need to be equal in rise (in the range of 5 ½ – 7 ½”) with a tread run of 10 – 16”.
 If you are connecting an entry with a patio or walk, you should be sure the steps are safe, comfortable, and in accordance with local building codes.
 Most applications require a large platform to step onto before stepping down to the next step or surface.
 By code, this platform is generally 36” deep and at least as wide as the doorway.
 Also, when you have more than three risers in a stair assembly, be sure to check the building codes to see if railings are required.

 Landscape steps are one of our favorite elements to incorporate into an outdoor setting.
 We can provide many options and are educated on all relevant building codes.
-Contact us for a free on-site consultation to discuss your hardscape needs.
+Contact us for a free on-site consultation to discuss your stone and hardscape needs.

 Want to know more about landscape steps and finishes?
 Bookmark our landscaping ideas page and check back for an upcoming post on how to construct concrete landscape steps with a beautiful brick or stone finish.